icgrp/ese532_handouts/_sources/hw3/walk_through.md

     // by writing: std::thread th(is_main_thread);
     th = std::thread(is_main_thread);

-    // Assign our thread to cpu 1. pin_thread_to_cpu(th, 2);
+    // Assign our thread to core 1. pin_thread_to_cpu(th, 2);

     // wait for the thread to finish.